Table of contents

 Further changes include:

-Incorporation of revised Annual Business Survey benchmarks for 2016 and 2017 and new data for 2018.
+- incorporation of revised Annual Business Survey benchmarks for 2018 and new data for 2019.

 Contact details for this Compendium